Law School Fund

 - Women in Law

-When you give through the Law School Fund, you are joining the tradition of giving which underwrote your education and investing in the value of your Northwestern Law degree.
-As a student, this rich learning environment was made possible through the generosity of generations of alumni and friends whose gifts helped build the classrooms, recruit faculty, and start the innovative programs which make Northwestern Law extraordinary.
 Today, alumni contributions help the Law School foster a culture of collaboration among highly-engaged students, in an environment that emphasizes collegiality over competition and addresses not only the skills required of successful students, but those of dynamic professionals.
-A thriving Law School Fund is a principal means by which alumni participate in enhancing the School and realizing Northwestern Law’s mission to be the great law school for the changing world.
+A thriving Law School Fund is a principal means by which alumni participate in enhancing the Law School and ensuring we uphold our tradition of excellence.